 This course delves into central components of open education, including open educational resources, open pedagogy, and the broader concepts of openness in research.
 Learners will study different content licencing regimes and apply them to a variety of scenarios, as well as review and engage in a variety of activities that demonstrate examples of open pedagogy.

-Module 1 - Content ownership, licensing, and open educational resources
+Topic 1 - Content ownership, licensing, and open educational resources

-Module 2 - Open Pedagogy
+Topic 2 - Open Pedagogy

-Module 3 - Open data, open science and open access research
+Topic 3 - Open data, open science and open access research

 Elective Courses (Select any two)